featherbear/UNSW-DART1130/site/content/post/portfolio.md

 ![](/uploads/f5-6-4x0-6s-26cm-c2-5.jpg)
 Enlarger: f/5.6 4x0.6" @ 26cm, Contrast 2.5

+"Are these four walls bored of me?"

 ## Exposure 14 - Caged

 ![](/uploads/f4-8s-c3.jpg)

+Enlarger: f/4 8s, Contrast 3

+Exposed the borders after partial development to create a non-uniform texture that emulates the dirtyness of the gates

 ## Exposures 16 & 17 - Reality

 ![](/uploads/f5-6-5s-23cm-c3.jpg)
 Enlarger: f/5.6 5" @ 23cm, Contrast 3

+"I'm the same me, even on the other side"

 ## Exposure 18